google/WebFundamentals/src/site/tools/index.markdown

 layout: section
 title: "Multi-Device Tools"
 description: "Device capabilities and network availability vary greatly.
 Your development workflow needs to think in terms of finite resources.
 Use the Web Starter Kit to build an experience that works great across devices."
-introduction: "Mobile devices are typically underpowered, have slower CPUs, GPUs, latency, limited battery life, and in many cases a slow or unreliable connection.
-Use our guides to learn how to adjust your development workflow to account for finite resources.
-The Web Starter Kit provides scaffolding and tools that get you most of the way."
+introduction: "Not all devices are equal when it comes to CPU, GPU, and battery life.
+Often mobile devices are underpowered and subject to slow or unreliable connections.
+Use these guides to change your development workflow to account for finite resources.
+The Web Starter Kit provides the scaffolding and tools that get you most of the way."
 snippet: "Multi-device developer workflow + Web Starter Kit."
 article:
   written_on: 2014-05-29